wleddy/weather_station/README.md

 In the case where the device does not have Wifi or Wifi is not available it defaults to a display of just the indoor and outdoor temperatures.

-If WiFi is available it now commects to a host web site (wleddy/temp_center) to perform remote logging and over-the-air updates.
+If WiFi is available it now connects to a host web site (wleddy/temp_center) to perform remote logging and over-the-air updates.

 ## Hardware: